striim/striim-dockerfiles/README.md

 # Supported Deployment
 ## oraclexe
-Allows running an Oracle XE 11G database with scripts to turn on audit log
+Dockerfiles for running an Oracle XE 11G database with scripts to turn on audit log
 ## cluster
-Brings up a striim cluster with ability to scale up/down striim nodes with inbuilt metadata repository
+Docker compose for bringing up a striim cluster with ability to scale up/down striim nodes with inbuilt metadata repository
 ## cluster-with-external-mdr
-Brings up a striim cluster with ability to use an Oracle or Postgres as Metadata repository
+Docker compose for bringing up striim cluster with ability to use an Oracle or Postgres as Metadata repository
+## kubernetes
+kubernetes config files for various scenarios

 # Testing status